Exeter City's Steve Perryman says he almost died after heart problem

 The 60-year-old was then air-lifted to Plymouth's Derriford hospital for life-saving surgery to repair the problem.

-His situation echoes that of Bolton's Fabrice Muamba, who survived after
+His situation echoes that of Bolton's Fabrice Muamba, who survived after collapsing on the field during a Premier League game at Tottenham.

 "My wife and girls were in London at a christening, so if it had happened on Friday night, Saturday night or Sunday morning, I'd have been on my own, put myself to bed thinking 'I'm not feeling great' and that probably would have been the end," Perryman told BBC Radio Devon.